hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 def main():
+    # "draw_game" does not precede with the name of the module it is imported from,
+    # because we've specified the "module name" in the "import" command
     draw_game("ping pong")

-    # You may have noticed that,
-    # "draw_game" does not precede with the name of the module it is imported from,
-    # because we've specified the module name in the import command.

 if __name__ == "__main__":